 How does a complaint for divorce get served in New Jersey?

-The classic, “You’ve been served!!”, is something some folks dread doing to their future former spouse.
-However, it’s not always necessary or even advisable to have service made by the County Sheriff.
-If the Defendant has an attorney, paperwork can be sent to them for what is called ackowledgment of service.
-If not, paperwork can be sent directly to the Defendant for acknowledgment.
-If neither of these options is available for whatever reason, the paperwork goes to the County Sheriff for service.
+The classic, “you’ve been served!!”,” is something some folks dread doing to their future former spouse.
+However, it’s not always necessary or even advisable to have service made by the county sheriff.
+If defendant has an attorney, paperwork can be sent to them for what’s called an “ackowledgment” of service.